 I watched Akeelah and the Bee last night.
-A wonderful film about a young girl who dared let herself shine despite fear and the less-than-supportive messages she was getting from her environment – or at least the ones that rang true to her.
+A wonderful film about a young girl who dared let herself shine despite her deep fear, and despite the less-than-supportive messages she was getting from her environment – or at least the ones that rang true to her.

 Now I have to admit that, even though I knew the film was about a little girl facing her fear and hopefully triumphing, I kind of expected to be bored by a lot of it…I mean it is about a spelling bee after all!
 Well, the film kept me riveted all the way through.